Structure and regularity for subsets of groups with finite VC-dimension: Introduction and statement of results

 \item \textnormal{(regularity)} For any $g\in G\backslash Z$, either $|gH\cap A|<\epsilon|H|$ or $|gH\backslash A|<\epsilon|H|$. \end{enumerate} Moreover, $H$ is in the Boolean algebra generated by $\{gAh:g,h\in G\}$. } \end{thm:regexp}

-Thus the behavior of NIP sets in bounded exponent groups is almost identical to that of stable sets in arbitrary finite groups, where the only difference is in the the error set $Z$.
-Theorem \ref{thm:regexp} also qualitatively generalizes and strengthens a recent result of Alon, Fox, and Zhao \cite{AFZ} on the case of $k$-NIP subsets of finite \emph{abelian} groups of uniformly bounded exponent.\footnote{Once again, ``qualitative" means that we do not obtain explicit bounds, in contrast to \cite{AFZ}.} A version of Theorem \ref{thm:regexp} with polynomial bounds, but slightly weaker qualitative ingredients, is conjectured in \cite{AFZ}.
+Thus the behavior of NIP sets in bounded exponent groups is almost identical to that of stable sets in arbitrary finite groups, where the only difference is the error set $Z$.
+This reflects similar behavior in graph regularity, where the main difference between the stable and NIP cases is the need for irregular pairs.
+Theorem \ref{thm:regexp} also qualitatively generalizes and strengthens a recent quantitative result of Alon, Fox, and Zhao \cite[Theorem 1.1]{AFZ} on $k$-NIP subsets of finite \emph{abelian} groups of uniformly bounded exponent.
+A version of Theorem \ref{thm:regexp} with polynomial bounds (in $\epsilon\inv$), but weaker qualitative ingredients, is conjectured in \cite{AFZ}.\footnote{This weaker version of Theorem \ref{thm:regexp} was later proved by the first author with a bound of the form $n=\exp(c_{k,r}\epsilon^{\nv k})$, where $c_{k,r}$ is an ineffective constant (see \cite[Theorem 1.6]{CoBogo}).}

 We then turn to $k$-NIP sets in arbitrary finite groups.
-Easy counterexamples show that one cannot expect a statement involving only subgroups, as in Theorem \ref{thm:regexp}.
-Such counterexamples live in groups which have very few subgroups (e.g. cyclic groups of prime order).
-In situations like this, one often works with \emph{Bohr neighborhoods}, which are certain well-structured sets in groups.
-Bohr neighborhoods in cyclic groups were used in Bourgain's improvement of Roth's Theorem \cite{BourgTAP}, and also form the basis of Green's arithmetic regularity lemma for finite abelian groups \cite{GreenSLAG}.
-Moreover, results related to ours, with quantitative bounds but for abelian groups, were recently obtained by Sisask \cite{Sisask}.
+In this case, one cannot expect a statement involving only subgroups, as in Theorem \ref{thm:regexp}.
+Indeed, as noted in \cite[Section 5]{AFZ}, if $p\geq 3$ is prime and $A=\{1,2,\ldots,\lfloor \frac{p}{2}\rfloor\}$, then $A$ is $4$-NIP as a subset of $\Z/p\Z$, but $A$ cannot be approximated as in Theorem \ref{thm:regexp} for arbitrarily small $\epsilon$.
+This example illustrates a common obstacle faced in arithmetic combinatorics when working in abelian groups with very few subgroups.
+In situations like this, one often works instead with certain well-structured subsets of groups called \emph{Bohr neighborhoods}.
+Bohr neighborhoods in cyclic groups were used in Bourgain's improvement of Roth's Theorem \cite[(0.11)]{BourgTAP}, and also form the basis of Green's arithmetic regularity lemma for finite abelian groups \cite[Theorem 5.2]{GreenSLAG}.
+Results related to ours involving Bohr neighborhoods, with quantitative bounds but for abelian groups, were independently obtained by Sisask \cite[Theorem 1.4]{Sisask}.